VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/marketing/content-publishing.md

 <img src="../../../assets/images/docs/001-add-content-publishing.PNG" />

-Then fill out the fields displayed onВ the 4thВ step of creating and save new item:
+Then fill out the fields displayed on the 4th step of creating and save new item:

 * Name - a descriptive name of a new content publishing;
 * Description - full or brief description of content publishing;
 * Priority - define the priority of the item;
 * Check the box "Is active" to make this item available on the site;
-* Define the date the item will be available from-to (you can leave them blank to make the item availableВ  constantly);
+* Define the date the item will be available from-to (you can leave them blank to make the item available  constantly);
 * Content places - where the content publishing will be available, for instance, in the cart or on the Home page (selected from the list);
 * Dynamic Content - also selected from the list of available options, defines which kind of adjusted dynamic content will be related to this content publishing item.
 * Availability conditions - conditions that content publishing must meet to be available on the site.